CodeMouse92/quantified-task-management/measures/planning.md

 ## Priority

-Priority defines how soon the task needs to be completed.
-The project manager should define this up front with the client, with the understanding that the Developers will be adjusting this as part of sprint planning.
+Priority defines how soon the task needs to be completed, particularly related to **sprint planning**.

 Priority is similar to Kanban columns, especially Jira's task statuses.

-* **p1: Eventual.** Tasks which are not currently planned for the current or next sprint.
+* **p1: Backlog/Eventual.** Tasks which are not currently planned for the current or next sprint.
 * **p2: Later.** Tasks that may be included in next sprint.
 They may be pulled into the current sprint if time permits.
 * **p3: Next.** Tasks that should be completed in the current sprint.
 Developers should